 Once the tour is over, we will help you get an authorized, safe taxi to your hotel, or provide directions on public transportation, if you’re interested in that.

 English is definitely spoken!
 Our guides are either American and bilingual in Spanish, or they’re Mexicans who speak fluent English.
 We will also happily do a tour in Spanish if you prefer.

 Vegetarians, pesceterians definitely.
 Vegans will have a difficult time in Mexico City, but we will do our best to accommodate.
 Our tours also work for anyone with cheese, nut and wheat allergies.
 Please let us what know your dietary restrictions in advance.

 Comfortable, closed-toed shoes (no flip-flops please), pants, and shirts in layers — it can be cooler in the morning and warmer in the afternoon.
 Please bring an umbrella if you’re traveling in Mexico City’s rainy season, from June-September.

 How much walking is involved?

 Quite a bit.
 We want you to experience the most amount of food and culture possible, and while we are not actively walking the entire time, you will be required to walk from stop to stop.
-There are between six and eight stops on each tour, so it’s best if you’re used to a moderate amount of physical activity.
-Many of the street stands we visit also do not have seating, so you will eat standing up.
+The entire walk is about 2.5km on fairly flat terrain but the sidewalks can be challenging.
+Some of the street stands we visit also do not have seating, so you will eat standing up.